wso2/docs-mi/en/docs/reference/mediators/enrich-mediator.md

 }
 ```

-### Example 1: Extract content from message payload and set to message body
+### Example 1: Extract content from the message payload and set it to the message body

 In this example, we will extract the content in the `data` object and set it as the message body.